twvd/snow/docs/src/manual/media/cdrom.md

 To mount an existing image file, use the 'Load image...' menu action to browse for a CD image.
 Currently, ISO and TOAST files are supported.

+It is also possible to drag a file of a supported image format into the Snow emulator window, which will load it into the first available empty CD-ROM drive.

+## Creating an image out of files on the host system

+Snow can create a temporary ISO image out of existing files on the host system and mount it on an emulated CD-ROM drive as a means of transfering files from the host to the emulated system.

+To do this, use the 'Mount image from files...' menu item.

 ## Ejecting a CD

 To eject a CD, use the eject function in the emulated operating system